-As Chief Public Health Officer, I lead a team and work with a wide variety of partners to address the complex issues that negatively affect people’s health.
+As Chief Medical Officer of Health, I lead a team and work with a wide variety of partners to address the complex issues that negatively affect people’s health.

 Public health in Nova Scotia is in the midst of renewal.
 In the 1980s and 1990s, public health capacity across Canada deteriorated significantly.
 This decline was visible in a series of inquiries and reports following public health events such as SARS, contaminated water (Walkerton), and tainted blood.